Praqma/.github/CODE_OF_CONDUCT.md

     We do not tolerate harassment of participants in any form.

 This code of conduct applies to all Praqma spaces, including
-    [list, eg "our mailing lists and IRC channel"], both online and off.
+    our wiki and Slack channels, both online and off.
     Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the Community managers.